 Friend Functions and Friend Classes in C++

-Most of the time, you hear about encapsulation and how C++ allows friend functions or friend classes to access private data.
-The C++ friend function is frequently misused, or there is a lack of understanding about when to use a friend class instead of a normal member function.
-This article will cover the secrets of declaring friend functions, function overloading, accessing private and protected members, and the all-important differences between friend classes and friend functions.
+You must have heard about encapsulation and how C++ allows friend functions or friend classes to access private data in C++ programs.
+The friend function in C++ is frequently misused, or there is a lack of understanding about when to use a friend class instead of a normal member function.
+This article will cover the secrets of declaring friend functions, function overloading, accessing private and protected members, the difference between friend functions and friend classes, and how to access private members in C++.

 Table of Contents:

-In C++, the friend function is a function that is not a member of a class, but it allows access to its private and protected members.
+The friend function in C++ is a function that is not a member of a class, but it allows you to access private members in C++, as well as protected members.
 These members are accessed only within the class.
 By using a friend function, we can easily access the external functions.
-We use the friend keyword inside a class definition to declare a friend function.
+We use the friend keyword inside a class definition to declare a friend function in C++.

 A friend can be declared a function, a function template, a member function, or a class template.

 By using the keyword friend, we declare a friend function inside a class.
-This function does not belong to the class, but it has permission to access the private data.
+This function does not belong to the class, but it has permission to access private members in C++.
 It is defined outside the class, like a normal function.

-Example 1: Using a Friend Function to Access Private Data
+Example 1: Using a Friend Function in C++ to Access Private Data

 Cpp